 A spread bet is a leveraged financial derivative entered into with IG on a bilateral basis.
-It allows an investor to speculate on rising or falling prices in an underlying bond.
+It allows an investor to speculate on rising or falling prices in an underlying commodity.

-An investor has the choice to buy (or go "long") the spread bet to benefit from rising bond prices; or to sell (or go "short") the spread bet to benefit from falling bond prices.
-The price of the spread bet is derived from the underlying bond future, which may be either the undated or a forward price.
-For instance, if an investor is long the undated German Bund spread bet and the price of the underlying bond future rises, the value of the spread bet will increase - at the end of the bet IG will pay the difference between the closing value of the bet and the opening value of the bet.
-Conversely, if an investor is long and the price of the underlying bond future falls, the value of the spread bet will decrease - at the end of the bet they will pay IG the difference between the closing value of the bet and the opening value of the bet.
-A spread bet referencing the underlying forward price works in exactly the same way except that such bets have a pre-defined expiry date - a date upon which the bet either automatically closes or must be rolled into the next period.
+An investor has the choice to buy (or 'go long' on) the spread bet to benefit from rising commodity prices; or to sell (or 'short') the spread bet to benefit from falling commodity prices.
+The price of the spread bet is derived from the price of the underlying commodity price, which may be either the current ('cash') price or a forward ('future') price.

+For instance, if an investor is long an Oil - US Crude spread bet, and the price of the underlying future rises, the value of the spread bet will increase.
+At the end of the contract, IG will pay the difference between the closing value of the bet and the opening value of the bet.
+Conversely, if an investor is long and the price of Oil - US Crude falls the value of the spread bet will decrease.
+At the end of the contract, the investor will pay IG the difference between the closing value of the bet and the opening value of the bet.

 The leverage embedded within all spread bets has the effect of magnifying both profits and losses.

 All limited-risk spread bets require a guaranteed stop loss.
 This enables an investor to put an absolute limit on their maximum loss per trade.
-If the market price moves through the investor's stop level, the trade is closed at the requested price - with no risk of slippage even if the market gaps.
-A premium is charged if the stop loss is triggered, however if the investor closes the position before the stop loss is activated then no fee will be applied.
+If the market price moves through the investor's stop level, the trade is then closed at the requested price - with no risk of slippage even if the market gaps.
+A premium is charged if the stop loss is triggered, however if the investor closes the position before the stop-loss is activated then no fee will be applied.